 The fact is that it was a wrong decision.
 It was not only the general public who saw this, it was also undisputed among her peers – Lise Meitner herself received 47 nominations for the Nobel Prize, far more than Otto Hahn.
 Gustav Källstrand, curator at the Nobel Museum and an expert on the history of the Nobel Prize, also said: “Both Hahn and Meitner were nominated for the prize, and many consider it to be an omission that she did not receive it.
 Historians who have looked in the archives have determined that the committee member who evaluated Meitner’s candidacy made a mistake and underestimated her influence in the discovery.”

-Something that may have weighed more heavily on Lise Meitner from a personal perspective was the fact that, after receiving the Nobel Prize, Otto Hahn did not feel compelled in any way to publicly acknowledge the part she had played in his success and to clarify exactly what the situation was.
+Something that may have weighed more heavily on Lise Meitner from a personal perspective was the fact that she felt that, after receiving the Nobel Prize, Otto Hahn did not sufficiently acknowledge the part she had played in the discovery or publicly clarify exactly what the situation was.
 This seems all the more incomprehensible if we read up on the correspondence and see that Otto Hahn once turned down an invitation that did not include Lise Meitner – because she was Jewish – with the clear message that he did not want to claim all the glory for himself and would not be available to attend alone.

 “Life need not be easy, provided only that it is not empty.
 And this wish was fulfilled.”
 (Quote from Lise Meitner)